marionlo/mws-restaurant-stage-1/README.md

 ---

 ## Installation
-Fork and close this repository.
+Fork and clone this repository.
 Open the root folder of the repository in a terminal
 From inside the new directory, launch a local client server using Python from your terminal:
 For Python 2.x: python -m SimpleHTTPServer 8000